-Clean Monday is traditionally celebrated with a small excursion, flying of kites, eating of shellfish and other traditional fasting specialties, such as “Lagana”, a special type of bread, and “Halva”, a traditional sweet.
+Clean Monday is traditionally celebrated with a small excursion, flying of kites, eating of shellfish, and other traditional fasting specialties, such as “Lagana”, a special type of bread, and “Halva”, a traditional sweet.

-In order to fly your kite, you should choose a nice park, such as “Faros”, or simply the beach.
+To fly your kite, you should choose a nice park, such as “Faros”, or simply the beach.
 You could also head to the mountain, Panachaiko if you’d like to change up the setting a bit.

 As far as it concerns lunch or dinner options, there are many great options in Patras.
 In Istioploikos, you can enjoy seafood right next to the waves, while in En Plo, you can have a more authentic Greek taverna experience.

 However, in case you have the energy needed, I strongly suggest that you visit a village nearby Patras called Psathopyrgos.
-If you’re returning back to Athens, it is on your way and it offers an idyllic view to combine with your fasting food!
+If you’re returning to Athens, it is on your way and it offers an idyllic view to combine with your fasting food!

 5 Things to Bring with You to Greece